aaron-grau/curic/react/projects/bench_bnb/bench_bnb_ii.md

 ## BONUSES!
 * When you hover over an index item it should highlight the marker on the map in a different color.
 This should require creating a new reducer.
+* Add a custom 404 component that renders when a user tries to go to a page that doesn't exist.
+Wrap your routes in a `Switch` so the component only renders if it doesn't match any other route.
 * Every bench can have multiple photos!
 * Show page should have a carousel!
 * Display the score as a list of star images!